MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-livy.md

 ## How to discover the Fabric Livy API endpoint

 A Lakehouse artifact is required to access the Livy endpoint.
-Once the Lakehouse has been created, the Livy API endpoint can be located within the settings panel by adding the string <?experience=power-bi&lhLivyEndpoint=1> to the end of your browser URL sring when opening your Lakehouse.
+Once the Lakehouse is created, the Livy API endpoint can be located within the settings panel by adding the string <?experience=power-bi&lhLivyEndpoint=1> to the end of your browser URL when opening your Lakehouse.

 :::image type="content" source="media/livy-API/Livy-endpoint.png" alt-text="Screenshot showing Livy API endpoints in Lakehouse settings." lightbox="media/livy-API/Livy-endpoint.png":::